-- 1. The Commission shall meet and take such actions as are consistent with the provisions of this Compact and the Bylaws. - 2.
-Each Member of the Commission shall have the right and power to cast a vote to which that Compacting State is entitled and to participate in the business and affairs of the Commission.
-A Member shall vote in person or by such other means as provided in the Bylaws.
-The Bylaws may provide for Members' participation in meetings by telephone or other means of communication. - 3.
+- 1. The Commission shall meet and take such actions as are consistent with the provisions of this compact and the bylaws. - 2.
+Each member of the Commission shall have the right and power to cast a vote to which that compacting state is entitled and to participate in the business and affairs of the Commission.
+A member shall vote in person or by such other means as provided in the bylaws.
+The bylaws may provide for members' participation in meetings by telephone or other means of communication. - 3.
 The Commission shall meet at least once during each calendar year.
-Additional meetings shall be held as set forth in the Bylaws. - 4.
-Public notice shall be given of all meetings and all meetings shall be open to the public, except as set forth in the Rules or otherwise provided in the Compact. - 5.
-The Commission shall promulgate Rules concerning its meetings consistent with the principles contained in the "Government in the Sunshine Act," 5 U.S.C., Section 552(b), as may be amended. - 6.
-The Commission and its committees may close a meeting, or portion thereof, where it determines by majority vote that an open meeting would be likely to: - a.
-Relate solely to the Commission's internal personnel practices and procedures; - b.
-Disclose matters specifically exempted from disclosure by federal and State statute; - c.
-Disclose trade secrets or commercial or financial information which is privileged or confidential; - d.
-Involve accusing a person of a crime, or formally censuring a person; - e.
-Disclose information of a personal nature where disclosure would constitute a clearly unwarranted invasion of personal privacy;
+Additional meetings shall be held as set forth in the bylaws. - 4.
+Public notice shall be given of all meetings and all meetings shall be open to the public, except as set forth in the rules or otherwise provided in the compact. - 5.
+The Commission shall promulgate rules concerning its meetings consistent with the principles contained in the Government in the Sunshine Act, 5 USC 552b, as may be amended. - 6.
+The Commission and its committees may close a meeting, or portion thereof, where it determines by majority vote that an open meeting would be likely to: - (A) Relate solely to the Commission's internal personnel practices and procedures;

-- f.
-Disclose investigative records compiled for law enforcement purposes; - g.
-Specifically relate to the Commission's issuance of a subpoena, or its participation in a civil action or other legal proceeding. - 7.
-For a meeting, or portion of a meeting, closed pursuant to this provision, the Commission's legal counsel or designee shall certify that the meeting may be closed and shall reference each relevant exemptive provision.
-The Commission shall keep minutes which shall fully and clearly describe all matters discussed in a meeting and shall provide a full and accurate summary of actions taken, and the reasons therefore, including a description of the views expressed and the record of a roll call vote.
+- (B) Disclose matters specifically exempted from disclosure by federal and state statute; - (C) Disclose trade secrets or commercial or financial information which is privileged or confidential; - (D) Involve accusing a person of a crime, or formally censuring a person; - (E) Disclose information of a personal nature where disclosure would constitute a clearly unwarranted invasion of personal privacy; - (F) Disclose investigative records compiled for law enforcement purposes; - (G) Specifically relate to the Commission's issuance of a subpoena, or its participation in a civil action or other legal proceeding. - 7.
+For a meeting, or portion of a meeting closed pursuant to this subdivision, the Commission's legal counsel or designee shall certify that the meeting may be closed and shall reference each relevant exemptive provision.
+The Commission shall keep minutes which shall fully and clearly describe all matters discussed in the meeting and shall provide a full and accurate summary of actions taken, and the reasons therefor, including a description of the views expressed and the record of a roll call vote.
 All documents considered in connection with an action shall be identified in such minutes.
 All minutes and documents of a closed meeting shall remain under seal, subject to release by a majority vote of the Commission.